Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Introduction

-The involvement of electrical forces leads to a number of interesting electrokinetic phenomena.
-One such phenomena is electroosmosis \cite{Alizadeh2021}, where an applied electric field induces fluid movement due to formation of electric double layers, see Fig.\ref{fig::EDL}.
+With electrokinetic flows, the involvement of electrical forces leads to a number of interesting phenomena.
+One such phenomenon is electro-osmosis \cite{Alizadeh2021}, where an applied electric field induces fluid movement due to the formation of electric double layers, see \cref{fig::EDL}.
 Another interesting set of phenomena is known as induced-charge electrokinetics.
 Whilst similar to traditional electrokinetic phenomena, the difference comes from the double layer being induced by an applied electric field \cite{Squires2009}.
 The main difficulty of modelling electrokinetic flows stems from the microscopic scale of phenomena.
-For applications with large scale domains, solving at the microscopic scale can be computationally taxing.
+For applications with large-scale domains, solving at the microscopic scale can be computationally taxing.
 For systems with complex geometries, such as porous media, this difficulty is furthered.

 To describe electrokinetic flows we require modelling the ion concentrations, electric potential and fluid velocity, with the Stokes-Nernst-Planck-Poisson (SPNP) model.
 In this work, for the velocity field we will, in fact, consider Stokes' flow as, at the micro- and meso-scale, the viscous forces far outweigh the inertial due to small velocities and length scale \cite{Mark_Schmu_PNP_Porous}.
-The Stokes equation is coupled with the Poisson's equation for the electric potential, relating the electric fields composition to the variation in ion charge density.
-Finally these are both coupled with the Nernst-Planck equation to describe the ion transport.
+The Stokes equation is coupled with Poisson's equation for the electric potential, relating the electric field composition to the variation in ion charge density.
+Finally, these are both coupled with the Nernst-Planck equation to describe ion transport.
 In using Nernst-Planck, we neglect any ion-ion interaction by assuming the ionic solution is sufficiently dilute.
 The Nernst-Planck ionic flux was first formulated in its steady form for a one-dimensional cylinder by Nernst \cite{Nernst1888}.
 It was later extended by Planck \cite{Planck1890} to a transient setting, furthermore introducing the continuity and Poisson's equations \cite{Maex2017}.
 In doing this the two paved the way in helping develop SPNP, providing a simple yet accurate description of electrokinetic flow for dilute solutions.